Game changers

 All the latest news and advice on general licences and how they affect you.

 The Inn Collection Group has award-winning pubs with rooms across some of the UK’s most scenic spots.
-Their inns can be found from Northumberland to the Lake District and down into Wales.
+Their inns can be found from their origins in Northumberland to the Lake District and down into Wales.
 Passionate about using local and seasonal ingredients, they’re helping introduce game to a wider audience through hearty and imaginative dishes.

 “The sales of the pie across our sites have been phenomenal,” said Chris Moor, operations director.
 “It’s brilliant for us and brilliant for Northumberland, too.
 It means British wild game is being enjoyed far and wide.
 Demand is growing and we’re proud to keep game on the menu.”